kubernetes/community/contributors/design-proposals/kubelet-rootfs-distribution.md

 The Flex Volume feature is several releases out from fully replacing the current volumes as well.

-Finally, it's likely there are dependencies that neither of these proposals cover.
+Finally, there are dependencies that neither of these proposals cover.
+An effort to identify these is underway [here](https://issues.k8s.io/26093).

 ## Non-Alternatives

 #### Pod + containerized flag

 Currently, there's a `--containerized` flag.
 This flag doesn't actually remove the dependency on mount utilities on the node though, so does not solve the problem described here.
-It also is under consideration for [removal](https://issues.k8s.io/18776).
+It also is under consideration for [removal](https://issues.k8s.io/26093).

 ## Open Questions